Home/Legumes/Anasazi Beans

 How to Select

-Choose beans that are firm and free from cracks or blemishes.
-Look for a vibrant color and avoid any that appear shriveled.
+Choose beans that are firm, dry, and free from cracks or blemishes.
+Freshness is key for optimal flavor and nutrition.

 How to Store